 5. Mirabai Temple

 Temple History – It is said that Meerabai stayed at this very place while she was in Vrindavan from 1524 to 1539, after which she left for Dwarka.
-The temple was built by Thakur Ram Narain Bhatti in 1842 and are managed by the descendants of the same family.
+The temple was built by Thakur Ram Narain Bhatti in 1842 and is managed by the descendants of the same family.

 Interesting Facts – The presiding deity of this temple, Krishna, is worshipped in the form of a ‘Shaligram Shila’, which is supposed to be the same one worshipped by Meerabai herself.

-Dresscode – Ethnic formal
+Dress code – Ethnic formal

 Best time to visit – Anytime